The Church Club’s Liddell Award for Young Adult Service

 2020 - Nick Gordon

-The recipient of The Young Adult of the Year Service Recognition Award for 2020 was Nick Gordon, a parishioner at The Church of St. John’s in the Village, for his volunteer ministry: St. John’s in the Village with Invisible Hands.
+The recipient of the Young Adult of the Year Service Recognition Award for 2020 was Nick Gordon, a parishioner at The Church of St. John’s in the Village, for his volunteer ministry: St. John’s in the Village with Invisible Hands.
 Nick’s vestry position provided him the opportunity to spearhead a new COVID-19-related program where the parish partnered with a volunteer-based delivery non-profit for immunocompromised and senior citizens who are especially at risk when leaving their homes.
 The church pursued grant monies to offer free groceries and delivery for those members who were experiencing acute resource shortages in light of the COVID-19 pandemic.

 2019 - Marie Massier

-The recipient of The Young Adult of the Year Service Recognition Award for 2019 was Marie Massier, a parishioner at The Haitian Congregation of the Good Shepherd in the Bronx, for her volunteer ministry: Service to the Episcopal Church in New York and Haiti.
+The recipient of the Young Adult of the Year Service Recognition Award for 2019 was Marie Massier, a parishioner at The Haitian Congregation of the Good Shepherd in the Bronx, for her volunteer ministry: Service to the Episcopal Church in New York and Haiti.

 2018 - Merrick Williams

-The recipient of The Young Adult of the Year Service Recognition Award for 2018 was Merrick Williams, a parishioner at Cathedral of the Incarnation in the Diocese of Long Island, for his volunteer ministry with the Mary Brennan International Nutrition Network.
+The recipient of the Young Adult of the Year Service Recognition Award for 2018 was Merrick Williams, a parishioner at Cathedral of the Incarnation in the Diocese of Long Island, for his volunteer ministry with the Mary Brennan International Nutrition Network.
 The Mary Brennan INN soup kitchen is the largest soup kitchen on Long Island, where Monday-Friday, approximately 1,300 hot, nutritious meals are served and 150 people take hot showers every week.
 There is a guest choice pantry for free, non-perishable food that is available to the guests for weekend needs.
 Approximately 62,412 meals are served annually.

 2017 - Christopher Wilson